Lee Hamilton: Life after Congress

-In November 2002, George W. Bush nominated Hamilton as the vice-chairman of the 9/11 Commission, officially titled The National Commission on Terrorist Attacks on the United States.
+In November 2002, President George W. Bush nominated Hamilton as the vice-chairman of the 9/11 Commission, officially titled The National Commission on Terrorist Attacks on the United States.
 On March 15, 2006, Congress announced the formation of the Iraq Study Group, organized by the United States Institute of Peace, of which Hamilton was the Democratic co-chairman, along with the former Secretary of State (under President George H. W. Bush) James A. Baker III.
-Hamilton, like Baker, was considered a master negotiator.

-Since leaving Congress, Mr. Hamilton has served as a member of the Hart-Rudman Commission, and was co-chairman of the Commission to Investigate Certain Security Issues at Los Alamos.
-He sits on many advisory boards, including those to the CIA, the President's Homeland Security Advisory Council, and the United States Army.
-Hamilton is an Advisory Board member and Co-Chair for the Partnership for a Secure America, a not-for-profit organization dedicated to recreating the bipartisan center in American national security and foreign policy.
-He is previously the president and director of the Woodrow Wilson International Center for Scholars, and was appointed to serve as the vice chair of the 9/11 Commission.
-In 2000–2001, he served as the American member of the International Commission on Intervention and State Sovereignty, which prepared the U.N policy of Responsibility to Protect, adopted in 2005.
-He is also a member of the Board of Advisors of Albright Stonebridge Group.
-He was appointed Co-Chair of the Blue Ribbon Commission on America's Nuclear Future from 2010 to 2012 alongside Brent Scowcroft.
-He is also a member of Washington D.C.–based think tank, the Inter-American Dialogue.
+After leaving Congress, Hamilton served as a member of the Hart-Rudman Commission, and was co-chairman of the Commission to Investigate Certain Security Issues at Los Alamos.
+He sat on many advisory boards, including those of the CIA, the President's Homeland Security Advisory Council, and the United States Army.
+Hamilton was an advisory board member and co-chair for the Partnership for a Secure America, a not-for-profit organization aiming to recreate the bipartisan center in American national security and foreign policy.
+He was previously the president and director of the Woodrow Wilson International Center for Scholars, and was appointed to serve as the vice chair of the 9/11 Commission.
+From 2000 to 2001, he served as the American member of the International Commission on Intervention and State Sovereignty, which prepared the U.N. policy of Responsibility to Protect, adopted in 2005.
+He was also a member of the board of advisors of the Albright Stonebridge Group.
+He was appointed co-chair of the Blue Ribbon Commission on America's Nuclear Future from 2010 to 2012 alongside Brent Scowcroft.
+He was also a member of a Washington D.C.–based think tank called the Inter-American Dialogue.

-Hamilton serves as a co-chair of the National Security Preparedness Group (NSPG) at the Bipartisan Policy Center.
-Hamilton is a co-chair with Sandra Day O'Connor of the Campaign for the Civic Mission of Schools.
-He also serves as an Advisory Board member for the Partnership for a Secure America and for America Abroad Media.
+Hamilton served as the co-chair of the National Security Preparedness Group (NSPG) at the Bipartisan Policy Center.
+Hamilton was the co-chair with Sandra Day O'Connor of the Campaign for the Civic Mission of Schools.
+He also served as an advisory board member for the Partnership for a Secure America and for America Abroad Media.

-In 2004, Hamilton released the book "How Congress Works and Why You Should Care", in which he explains the role, workings and the importance of Congress to everyday Americans, drawing on reflections of his time as House Representative.
+In 2004, Hamilton released the book "How Congress Works and Why You Should Care", in which he explains the role, workings and the importance of Congress to everyday Americans, drawing on reflections of his time as a member of the House.
 He also suggests improvements to Congress.